lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 ## Guidelines

 Winter is coming ⛄⛄⛄.
-We want to build a program to handle our gifts list, mark items as bought when we've found them and eventually find some inspiration from an external website like Etsy.
+We want to build a program to handle our gift list, mark items as bought and eventually find some inspiration from an external website like Etsy.
 This challenge should take you all day. 🎁

-As with yesterday, start off by writing the pseudo-code in the group as a live-code 💻.
+Like yesterday, start off by writing the pseudo-code in the group as a live-code 💻.

 ## Pseudo-code